 Nitrogen balance, or N balance, overcomes those challenges.
 It provides a user-friendly, scientifically robust way to assess environmental results.

 N balance is the nitrogen added to a farm field minus nitrogen removed during harvest.
-The remaining nitrogen is vulnerable to being lost to the air as nitrous oxide — a powerful greenhouse gas — and to the water as nitrate — a contaminant to drinking water and ecosystems.
+The remaining nitrogen is vulnerable to being lost to the air as nitrous oxide — a powerful greenhouse gas 300 times more potent than carbon dioxide — and to the water as nitrate — a contaminant to drinking water and ecosystems.

 Grounded in science, good for farmers